 - Filter by flair

-- Why Invest in Bitcoin?
+- Should you invest in Bitcoin?
+(Infographic)

 Filter by flair

 How’s this for a hero’s journey: In July 2010, one bitcoin cost just 5 cents.
 In December 2017, that figure had risen to nearly $20,000.

 And just three months ago, the price fell to around $6,000 — meaning the global cryptocurrency market has lost more than $600 billion from its peak.

 Despite the recent downturn and fluctuations in the market, the top 100 cryptocurrencies boast a current market cap of $219 billion, and the majority of Americans — 69 percent — expect the price of cryptocurrencies to rise in the next five years, according to a survey by the Global Blockchain Business Council.

 That same study showed that 21 percent of people are considering adding bitcoin to their portfolios, but 38 percent of Americans see bitcoin as a bubble that’s ready to pop — so what gives?
 If you’re considering putting money into bitcoin (or just want to talk intelligently about it at a cocktail party) here’s what you need to know.

 WHAT IS BITCOIN?

 Bitcoin is one type of digital currency, or “cryptocurrency,” that was dreamed up by an anonymous inventor (known as Satoshi Nakamoto) in the wake of the 2008 financial crisis.